 Over the next year, Martin mastered 12 different software programs and learned how to turn his typed words into speech.
 In November 2003, he gave a talk to 350 people at the AAC.
 He seemed to have an intuitive feel for computers and by January 2004, he was working 2 days a week for the Health Centre and 2 days a week for the AAC.
 Later he started testing software for a UK company.
 By then, he had an electric wheelchair and he had taught himself to read and write.

 In 2007 Martin’s younger sister Kim introduced him to her friend Joanna over Skype.
-Martin and Joanna had a special connection right away, and over the next few months they corresponded daily and planned to meet.
+Martin and Joanna had a special connection right away, and over the next few months, they corresponded daily and planned to meet.
 Martin explained to Joanna just what limitations he still had.
 He couldn’t talk and still communicated through his computer.
-He could feed himself finger food, but needed to be spoon fed anything else.
-He needed help to get in and out of the shower, but could wash and dry himself.
+He could feed himself finger food, but needed to be spoon-fed anything else.
+He needed help to get in and out of the shower but could wash and dry himself.
 He could dress himself and move his manual wheelchair around with his feet, but his arms were not yet strong enough to move a manual wheelchair.
 Joanna wasn’t bothered by any of those limitations.

 Happily in love, they had a wonderful holiday in England.
 In August 2008, they travelled to a conference in Canada where Martin gave a speech to 2,000 people.
-He had a full time, well paid job with the Scientific Research Institute.
+He had a full-time, well-paid job with the Scientific Research Institute.
 When Joanna came to visit him in South Africa, Martin arranged to take her up in a hot air balloon, where he proposed to her with a beautiful ring he designed.
 They were married in England in 2010.

 Now living in England, Martin is still improving.
 His hands, arms, and legs are getting stronger, and he and Joanna are very happy together.

 I find it fascinating and very exciting how Martin’s brain, which was “frozen” for many years, has completely recovered intellectually and how his body is gradually, but steadily catching up.
 I highly recommend you read his book and check out his TED talk.
 In August 2015, Martin gave his talk showing even more physical strength and highlighting how strongly our pre-conceived beliefs influence what we can learn today.
 Martin is a symbol of hope for anyone who wants to get more power from their brain.
+Watch his TED Talk.